showmeyourhits/adventofcode/README.md

 Just gather both lists in two arrays.
 Iterate over them in both parts.
 This is performatively acceptable.

+### day 2

+Iterate over the list of numbers and compare them with each other in first part.
+In second part, when first "error" is encountered - remove this number, next number and previous number from the list and run check for each of the result arrays.

 # 2022
 ### day 1